 Be wary of following accounts or people that try to normalize drinking or drug abuse during this time.
 These accounts could be triggering for you, and it’s okay to set boundaries and distance yourself from them for now (and forever, if you choose).

 Finally, look for ways to serve others.
 There are lots of people in the world who need help during this crisis.
 Finding opportunities to support them can provide a much-needed distraction while also providing you with a sense of fulfillment.

 Offer to pick up groceries for elderly or at-risk neighbors, for example, or consider learning how to sew so you can make masks for healthcare workers struggling with a supply shortage.
 Even sending encouraging messages or offering support to those in online addiction recovery forums can be a great way to do your part and give back during this time.

 Another great way to serve is to connect to Alcoholics Anonymous or Narcotics Anonymous virtual meetings.
 You will be able to not only connect with people who are sharing hope, but you will find people who need some as well.
 You can also help others to connect to these virtual outlets, which is an excellent service in itself.

 As you can see, there are plenty of steps you can take to get or stay sober during this trying time.
 You might not be able to attend 12-step or other support group meetings in-person, but you’re not alone.

-Silver Linings Recovery Center is a “patient-first” drug rehab treatment center in Langhorne, Pennsylvania, focused on long-term treatment and recovery.
-If you are considering services for your loved one, please give us a call at 1-844-546-4644 or email us at email@example.com.
+Silver Linings Recovery Center is a “patient-first” drug rehab treatment center in Langhorne, Pennsylvania and East Windsor, New Jersey, focused on long-term treatment and recovery.
+If you are considering services for your loved one, please give us a call at 1-844-546-4644 or email us at [email protected].